What is ADHD?

 How Do I Know If I (Or My Child) has ADHD?

 Many people are quick to jump to the conclusion that a child or adult may have ADHD if they display the above signs.
 Sometimes, however, this may not be the case and a child or adult can demonstrate some of these qualities due to other factors.
-If you are unsure or would like to explore whether or not you or your child may have this disorder, feel free to give us a call or set up an appointment.
+If you are unsure or would like to explore whether or not you or your child may have this disorder, feel free to give me a call or set up an appointment.
 We can evaluate together through talk, observations, and assessments whether or not a diagnosis is applicable.
 From there, we can discuss appropriate treatment plans to help get your ADHD symptoms under better control.

 What Are My Next Steps?

 Need more information or would like to set up an appointment?
-Feel free to contact us!
+Feel free to contact me!
 We will get back to you within 24 hours for a free consultation and to see if we are the right fit for you!